 To sign up for advocacy alerts, log in to ASCO.org with your ASCO member or guest account, and visit the subscription center available under your account profile.

-On February 2, 2017, the U.S. Food and Drug Administration granted accelerated approval to nivolumab (OPDIVO, Bristol-Myers Squibb Company) for treatment of patients with locally advanced or metastatic urothelial carcinoma who have disease progression during or following platinum-containing chemotherapy or have disease progression within 12 months of neoadjuvant or adjuvant treatment with a platinum-containing chemotherapy.
+On May 18, 2017, the U.S. Food and Drug Administration granted regular approval to pembrolizumab (KEYTRUDA® , Merck and Co., Inc.) for patients with locally advanced or metastatic urothelial carcinoma who have disease progression during or following platinum-containing chemotherapy or within 12 months of neoadjuvant or adjuvant treatment with platinum-containing chemotherapy.

 In April 2017, the American Society of Pediatric Hematology/Oncology (ASPHO) Board of Trustees voted unanimously to formally endorse the newest version of ASCO and the Oncology Nursing Society’s (ONS) joint chemotherapy administration safety standards.

 In a letter of intent (LOI) to the Physician-Focused Payment Model Technical Advisory Committee (PTAC), an advisory group to the Centers for Medicare & Medicaid Services (CMS), ASCO expressed its intent to submit a physician payment reform model for PTAC review and eventual consideration by CMS as an advanced alternative payment model (APM) under the Medicare Access and CHIP Reauthorization Act (MACRA) and the Quality Payment Program (QPP).